FAForever/faf-moderator-client/README.md

 - For a simple setup and testing of the dependencies you should use [Docker](https://www.docker.org) and [Docker Compose](https://github.com/docker/compose/releases)

 ## Boot the dependencies
-- Checkout the [FAF Stack](https://github.com/FAForever/faf-stack) and boot the api via `docker-compose up -d faf-java-api`.
-This will also boot the FAF database.
+- Checkout the [FAF Stack](https://github.com/FAForever/faf-stack) and initialize the database (`scripts/init-db.sh`).
+  Afterwards boot the api via `docker-compose up -d faf-java-api`.
-- Get some [test data](https://github.com/FAForever/db/blob/develop/test-data.sql) and insert it into the MySQL db (user: root & password: banana).
+- Get some [test data](https://github.com/FAForever/db/blob/develop/test-data.sql) and insert it into the MySQL db (
+  user: root & password: banana).
 A tool like HeidiSQL can help you with this.
-This also adds a moderator account with username: test & password: test_password
+This also adds a moderator account with
+  username: test & password: test_password

 ## Run from source